How to Arrange Fresh Cut Flowers Like a Pro

 Now that your fresh cut flowers are sorted and clipped, it’s time to share some professional flower arranging secrets.
 Florists use tools to control how flowers are placed and displayed in vases.
 That’s right!
 Florists don’t just plop flowers in the vase with some water and hope for the best.
 They use tools to manipulate and secure flowers.
 Psst—using flower arranging tools also means getting away with buying fewer flowers for more dramatic results.
 Here’s how the pros do it.

 A very handy piece of flower arranging equipment with a very cute name: flower frogs.
-You can find vintage flower frogs on sites like Esty and Ebay, or buy them new on Amazon.
+You can find flower frogs on sites like Esty, or buy them new on Amazon.
 No matter where you find a flower frog, they sit in the bottom of a vase, and provide structured pins that sort of grab onto the stem and hold it in place.
 This tool works best with branches and flowers with thicker stems.

 Chicken wire is the perfect material for DIY professional flower arrangements.
 Buy it in sheets and simply cut and place on any vase, bowl or bucket that you want to turn into a base for your floral masterpiece.
 The thin wire is easy to hide with leaves and flowers, and the small holes hold all thicknesses of stems.
 Chicken wire is a smart tool to have in your flower arranging arsenal.